fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 - If your app is targeting SDK lower than Android 10 (API level 29), your app needs to have the ACCESS_COARSE_LOCATION or ACCESS_FINE_LOCATION permission.

 - Location services are enabled on the device (under Settings > Location).

+- If you use device with Android 12 (API level 31) and newer be sure that your app has ACCESS_NETWORK_STATE permission.

 **This package does not provide the ACCESS_FINE_LOCATION nor the ACCESS_COARSE_LOCATION permission by default**